 Trade wars and economic sanctions have a profound impact on domestic industries within the countries involved, as well as in neighboring economies.
 The implications can vary depending on the industry’s reliance on international markets, access to essential resources, and overall competitiveness.

 In trade wars, industries that heavily rely on imported raw materials may face challenges as tariffs increase the cost of inputs.
+For instance, tariffs on imported steel are intended to protect domestic steel producers but can lead to higher costs for manufacturers that use steel in their products.
+Tariffs on Chinese goods, such as electronics and machinery, can also raise costs for American businesses and consumers, affecting prices and supply chains.
 This can disrupt supply chains, making it harder for businesses to operate efficiently and maintain competitiveness.
 Similarly, industries that heavily rely on export markets may suffer from reduced demand or increased tariffs imposed by trading partners, resulting in lower revenues and potential job losses.

 Economic sanctions can also disrupt domestic industries, but in a different manner.
 Industries in the targeted country may struggle due to limited access to foreign investment, technological expertise, or vital resources from abroad.
 Additionally, domestic industries may face difficulties exporting their products to international markets, as potential buyers may be discouraged from engaging in business with a sanctioned country.